Standards Matter

 June 17, 2021

-Button Cell Battery Standards: Helping to Guard Against Accidental Ingestion
+Button Battery and Coin Cell Battery Standards: Helping to Guard Against Accidental Ingestion

 toddler playing with dinosaur toys

-Button cell batteries can burn the lining of the stomach when swallowed.
-By requiring advanced security closures on toys, UL 4200A, the Standard for Products Incorporating Button or Coin Cell Batteries of Lithium Technologies, helps ensure lithium button or coin cell batteries are securely fastened inside of toys and away from little mouths.
+Button batteries and coin cell batteries can burn the lining of the stomach when swallowed.
+By requiring advanced security closures on toys, UL 4200A, the Standard for Products Incorporating Button Batteries or Coin Cell Batteries, helps ensure lithium button or coin cell batteries are securely fastened inside of electronics and away from little mouths.

-Our Standard, UL 4200A, requires products that use button/coin cell batteries to be designed in a way that minimizes the risk of children removing and ingesting the batteries.
+Our Standard, UL 4200A, requires products that use button batteries and coin cell batteries to be designed in a way that minimizes the risk of children removing and ingesting the batteries.
 It requires either the use of a tool such as a screwdriver or coin to open the battery compartment, or the application of two independent and simultaneous movements to open by hand.
-After various tests simulating normal use, the battery compartment door/cover shall not open and shall remain functional, making the battery inaccessible to children.
+These compartments must remain closed after tests that simulate normal use and abuse, such as a drop onto a hardwood surface or pressure under a crushing force.
+The standard also requires warnings on the product packaging, instructions, and manuals and on the product itself, if space allows.

 Our Standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our Technical Committee (TC) members and stakeholders.
 TC members represent a variety of interests, including industry, academia, government, retail and manufacturing.
 If you are involved in the design, construction, sale, installation or inspection of button/coin cell batteries and products that use them, and you would like to help improve safety in your industry, please take a moment to learn how you can get involved.